ujjawalpoudel/multilingual-video-summarizer/README.md

 ## Support

-For support, please contact one of the authors of this project or email me at ujjawalpoudel@gmail.com
+For support, please get in touch with one of the authors of this project or email me at ujjawalpoudel@gmail.com